Attack Detection in Dynamic Games with Quadratic Measurements: Introduction

 \subsection{Collusion Detection in Multi-Agent Games}

-A closely related topic with increasing attention is detecting collusion in multi-agent games \cite{Palshikar2005,Mazrooei2013,hespanhol2020hypothesis,Courthoud2021,Bonjour2022,Greige2022}.
+A closely related topic with increasing attention is detecting collusion in multi-agent games \cite{palshikar2008collusion,Mazrooei2013,hespanhol2020hypothesis,Bonjour2022,Greige2022}.
 One set of approaches that has been proposed to detect collusion is the use of statistical tests \cite{hespanhol2020hypothesis,Bonjour2022}.
-Another set of approaches leverage classical artificial intelligence (AI) \cite{Palshikar2005,Mazrooei2013,Greige2022}.
+Another set of approaches leverage classical artificial intelligence (AI) \cite{palshikar2008collusion,Mazrooei2013,Greige2022}.
 For example, in large-scale team-based games, systems combining social networks with play metadata and unsupervised anomaly detection have been used to flag suspicious pairs \cite{Greige2022}.
-In repeated-game scenarios, model-agnostic tests that retrain or simulate counterfactual strategies can reveal latent collusion by checking whether an agent’s policy becomes more exploitable under alternative assumptions \cite{Courthoud2021}.
+In repeated-game scenarios, model-agnostic regulatory audits that rely on statistical testing of observed behavior can reveal latent algorithmic collusion without requiring access to agents’ internal models or training procedures~\cite{hartline2024regulation}.
 Our work is related because it involves detecting undesired behavior in multi-agent games, but it differs in the type and model of undesired behavior.